nasa/mmt/README.md

     [Success] Added username to MMT Admins

 From here I'm able to visit `/provider_identity_permissions` and see my newly created group.
 Clicking on it allows me to grant myself Provider Level Access to the necessary targets for testing.

+### Draft MMT
+The Draft MMT is intended for Non-NASA Users to propose new metadata records or changes to existing records in the CMR.

+Changing to the Draft MMT (aka proposal mode) is controlled the `proposal_mode` environment variable in your `application.yml` file.

+Access to the Draft MMT is controlled by the Non-NASA Draft User ACL.
+There is a rake task that will create the group and assign the ACL for you (make sure you use your own username):

+    rake acls:proposal_mode:draft_user[URS_USERNAME]

+  * make sure you use your own username
+  * make sure that `proposal_mode` is set to 'false' in your `application.yml` file when you run this rake task.
+If you see `NotAllowedError: A requested action is not allowed in the current configuration.` when running this rake task, you missed this step.

 ### Replicating SIT Collections Locally
 Often we need collections to exist in our local CMR that already exist in SIT for the purposes of sending collection ids (concept ids) as part of a payload to the ECHO API that doesn't run locally, but instead on testbed.
 In order to do this the collection concept ids have to match those on SIT so we cannot simply download and ingest them.
 A rake task exists to replicate collections locally for this purpose.